Frequently Asked Questions

 We really appreciate that so many of you have offered to back the project, but our focus is in providing a demonstrably viable game first and foremost.

-Once we’ve had some people in and playing with us, and are able to show you a solid proof of concept, then we’ll potentially discuss how best for you to support us (beyond spreading the word).
+Once we’ve had some people in and playing with us, and are able to show you a solid proof of concept, then we’ll potentially discuss how you can best support us (beyond spreading the word).

 Thanks again for all of the support!